 Then all you have to do after dinner is crumple up the foil, and toss it in the recycling.
 Perfect for a girl who works a full time job and is planning a wedding, while trying to put dinner on the table!

-- 4 to 6 ounces thick boneless, skinless cod fillet
+- 4- to 6-ounce boneless, skinless cod fillet

 - 1 teaspoon butter